 Act Activity / aspect Requirement Reference Division 5.2 applicability Relevant section of CEMP or supporting documentation classified, as a freeway or tollway under the Roads Act 1993.
 Crown Lands Act 1989 Crown land Ministerial approval required to grant a 'relevant interest' over a Crown Reserve.
 34A - No Crown land within Project footprint.
 Any works on Crown land are likely to occur pursuant to a relevant interest (ie licence, permit, easement or right of way) to be granted for works on this land.
 Roads Act 1993 Road work Requires the consent of the appropriate road authority for carrying out work on, or disturbing, the surface of a public road.
 Where the proponent is a public authority, the roads authority must consult with the applicant before making a decision.
 S138 Yes Traffic and Transport and Access Management Sub- Plan (TTAMP) (Section 3.1.1) National Greenhouse and Energy Reporting Act, 2007 and Regulations 2008 Greenhouse gas emissions Accounting and reporting of greenhouse gases produced and energy consumed during construction.
-Applicability dependent on thresholds. - Yes Section 3.4.2 Water Water Management Act 2000 Water access and use.
-Access licence required to take water from a water source (a lake, river or estuary or place S56 No Under the EP&A Act the Project is exempt from this where water occurs naturally on or below the surface of the ground and includes coastal 560A 580 requirement With the exception of waters).
-This also applies to unregulated river S90 controlled activity approvals, the Water Management Act 2000 (WM Act) only applies in relation to those water sources Do not use of water on land (unless supplied by a water utility, irrigation corporation etc or in accordance with basic landholder rights) without a water use approval.
+Applicability dependent on thresholds. - Yes Section 3.4.2 Water Water Management Water access Access licence required to take water from a S56 No Under the EP&A Act the Act 2000 and use. water source (a lake, river or estuary or place where water occurs naturally on or below the S60A Project is exempt from this requirement surface of the ground, and includes coastal S89 • With the exception of controlled activity approvals, the Water Management Act 2000 (WM Act) only applies in relation to those water sources waters).
+This also applies to unregulated river access licences.
+S90 Do not use of water on land (unless supplied by a water utility, irrigation corporation etc or in accordance with basic landholder rights) without a water use approval.
 S91A